 One-way replication allows data changes to be sent multiple times in a single direction, from parent to child replica or from child to parent replica.
 One-way replicas persist after synchronization, allowing you to continue sending data changes.

 - One-way, parent-to-child replication—The data in the parent replica is editable, but the data in the child is considered read-only.
 If edits are performed on the data in the child replica, the edits are overwritten if they conflict with edits applied during synchronization.
-When creating a one-way, parent-to-child replica, the destination can be an enterprise or file geodatabase.
+When creating a one-way, parent-to-child replica, the source (parent) replica is always an enterprise geodatabase; the destination (child) can be an enterprise or file geodatabase.

 Two-way replicas continue to exist after synchronization, allowing you to continue editing and synchronizing the replicas.
-When creating two-way replicas, the destination must be an enterprise geodatabase.
+When creating two-way replicas, the source (parent) and destination (child) must be an enterprise geodatabase.